Skip to Content

 The Hot Brown is basically an open face roast turkey sandwich with a lot of Mornay cheese sauce spooned over and then broiled.

-It is then topped off with a couple of slices of crisp bacon and a slice of tomato.
 Since I had many leftovers to use I decided to create my version of the ultimate hot brown sandwich.

-Manservant said it was the best lunch he ever had.
 There aren’t many things he is right about but this just may be it!

-Instead of bread I decided to make stuffing patties.
-I chopped my stuffing up finely and since our family likes stuffing on the crispy side I added a bit more broth and heavy cream.
+I chopped my stuffing up fine and since our family likes stuffing on the crispy side I added a bit more broth and heavy cream.

-What can I say except it was leftover, too.
 I then added a few tablespoons of flour to bind the patties.
 Then coated them in parmesan cheese, then fried them in maple pepper butter that was leftover from the sweet potatoes.

 Yummmm.
 I might just make these next year and forget the stuffing.
-They turned out crispy and chewy and looked like pan-fried burgers.

-Next the cheese sauce.
 I started with the traditional butter and flour and then added milk and pumpkin beer.
-Since I still had some gravy I stirred that in too.

-I also stirred in a bit of adobo sauce from the chipotle peppers I always have in my fridge to give it a good smoky taste and a little kick.
+I also stirred in a bit of adobo sauce from the chipotle peppers I always have in my fridge, to give it a good smoky taste and a little kick.

-And last but not least a cup of sharp cheddar and 1/3 cup of freshly grated parmesan.
 Our turkey was smoked so I thought a smoky cheese sauce would do the trick.
 I was not wrong.

 From there it was a matter of taking the stuffing patty and topping it with turkey.

 I then spooned on the cheese sauce and garnished this creation with a touch of cranberry sauce (forget the tomato) and a few slices of crisp bacon.
-Yes, this was a good lunch.

 Yes, this was another memory maker.